 First, you need to decide the materials needed to complete the project and that will probably, for most construction projects, start with a site visit.
 This will help to detect any issues and any extra material needed to shore up the site.
 Even two jobs based on the same drawing will be different because of the worksite.
 Don’t forget, you need to count all the materials necessary to estimate project costs.

 Part of the cost estimating process is deciding which raw materials and products to use in the house or building project that you are undertaking.
 Perhaps your client wants eco-friendly products, or a certain product would offer better drainage of the site.
 Maybe there are regulations that apply in the region or certain products are easier, or harder, to get hold of in the area.
 Product delivery must be considered, the same as if you need a material faster than normal.
 How will this impact your choice of product?
-Estimating software can help price the products using your dealer’s price lists.
+Estimating software can help price the products using your supplier’s price lists.

-Calculate Quantity of Materials
+Calculate quantity of materials

 Now that you’ve decided the materials best suited to the project, it’s time to count and calculate their cost.
 Start with your blueprints and create a quantity takeoff.